Gala logo

 Pricing

-• Compounded semaglutide and tirzepatide on a single platform at $179/month with all doses included on the yearly plan
+• Compounded semaglutide and tirzepatide at $179/mo with all doses included on the yearly plan

-• Lower-priced microdosing tirzepatide tier at $149/month for patients who want a sub-therapeutic starting protocol
+• Lower microdosing tirzepatide tier at $149/mo for a sub-therapeutic starting protocol

 • Brand-name Ozempic available alongside compounded options